AndreasAugustin/actions-template-sync/README.md

 ## Lifecycle hooks

 Different lifecycle hooks are supported.
-You need enable the functionality with the option `is_allow_hooks` and set it to `true`
+You need to enable the functionality with the option `is_allow_hooks` and set it to `true`
 :warning: use this functionality with caution.
 You can use one of the available docker images to test it out. **With great power comes great responsibility**.

 * [dockerhub andyaugustin/actions-template-sync][dockerhub-repo]
 * [github andreasaugustin/actions-template-sync][github-repo]

-In addition you need a configuration file with the name `templatesync.yml` within the root of the target repository.
+In addition, you need a configuration file with the name `templatesync.yml` within the root of the target repository.

-Following hooks are supported (please check [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for a better understanding of the lifecycles).
+The following hooks are supported (please check [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for a better understanding of the lifecycles).

 * `install` is executed after the container has started and after reading and setting up the environment.
 * `prepull` is executed before the code is pulled from the source repository
 * `prepush` is executed before the push is executed, right after the commit
 * `prepr` is executed before the PR is done

-**Remark** The underlying OS is defined by an alpine container.
+**Remark** The underlying OS is defined by an Alpine container.
 E.q. for the installation phase you need to use commands like `apk add --update --no-cache python3`

 Schema and example for the `temlatesync.yml`